jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 autonomy, it makes it harder to find libraries.
 The majority of libraries can be found in Git repositories and are wholeheartedly open source.

-- Github Topic [`jsonnet-lib`](https://github.com/topics/jsonnet-lib) lists the libraries that are tagged with `jsonnet-lib`.
+- GitHub Topic [`jsonnet-lib`](https://github.com/topics/jsonnet-lib) lists the libraries that are tagged with `jsonnet-lib`.
 Cultivating this tag is encouraged.
 - In the observability space, there is a sub-ecosystem of "mixins".
 The [Monitoring Mixins project](https://monitoring.mixins.dev/) is an effort to centralize them.
-- Keyword search on Github:
+- Keyword search on GitHub:
     - [`jsonnet-libs`](https://github.com/search?q=jsonnet-libs)
         Organisations often share their libraries in such a repository.
     - [`libsonnet`](https://github.com/search?q=libsonnet)